gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 teacher held up a hand and made a series of quick signs that sent the thief back the way they had just come.
-The two clearly knew each other, and she would bet every book on Avaunt that he was the real reason for Razi's weekly visits to Forecastle.
+The two clearly knew each other, and she would bet every book on Avaunt that he was the real reason for Razi's regular visits to Forecastle.
 But then why had Razi let the bosun arrest him?

 The bookster squatted and duck-walked through a waist-high gap beneath